slightlynybbled/huddle/docsource/docs/index.md

 <img src="/huddle/img/pull-model.png" style="float: right; margin-left: 10px;">

+# Capabilities

+Huddle will:

+ * periodically sync the local application branch with the remote repository
+ * stop/start the local application as required in order to update
+ * perform health checks using http or via raw sockets, restarting your application if necessary
+ * perform all of the above on any number of applications

 In addition, huddle will pull from any number of git repositories and initiate any number of applications.
 Huddle only requires one configuration script per application.

+# Server Requirements

 In auto-scaling environments, typically an initial image is created for the server or IoT device which contains: